 There’s no need to explain how you can reach Lake Lucerne because it’s literally beside the Old Town.
 For Mount Pilatus, there’s a special way to get to the summit—it’s exciting, and we’ll talk about that later on.

-In a nutshell, the Hammetschwand Elevator is the highest exterior elevator in Europe.
-From the top, you’ll be rewarded with a panoramic view of Lake Lucerne and the city.
-On the other hand, Meggenhorn Castle is one of the most magical places situated around Lake Lucerne.
+• Meggenhorn Castle, on the other hand, is one of the most magical places situated around Lake Lucerne.
 It was modeled after the magnificent Château de Chambord in the Loire Valley in France.
 Its stunning architecture, combined with the blissful scenery of Lake Lucerne and the Alps, is absolutely unmissable (at least for wanderers)!

 9